Sri Lanka

 Opening Hours | Daily 12:00 – 16:00 and 18:00 – 22:00

-Stilt fishing is an iconic phenomenon that occurs along Sri Lanka’s entire southern coastline.
+Stilt fishing is an iconic phenomenon, occurring just about everywhere along Sri Lanka’s entire southern coastline.

 Even though the stilt fishermen make it look effortless, it requires a great amount of skill, balance and most importantly, patience.